-1-4 credit hours, 1-4 contact hours (Lecture: 1-4; Lab: 0); Semesters Offered: Variable.
+1 to 4 credit hours, 1 to 4 contact hours (Lecture: 1 to 4; Lab: 0); Semesters Offered: Variable.
+Prerequisite: Permission of Department Chairperson or Dean.

 This course is for students who have completed all available courses in this subject area or who have a special interest in this subject area outside of the regular curriculum.